Panasonic G80 vs Fujifilm X-M1

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Reflects 3 years and 2 months of technical progress since the X-M1 launch.

-Advantages of the Fujifilm X-M1:
+Arguments in favor of the Fujifilm X-M1:

 - More compact: Is smaller (117x67mm vs 128x89mm) and will fit more readily into a bag.